Dennard Wilson: New York Jets

 Following his stint with the Rams, Wilson coached four seasons with the New York Jets as the defensive backs coach from 2017 to 2020.
 He added passing game coordinator duties as well in 2019.
 Under Wilson's tutelage, Jamal Adams earned All-Pro and Pro Bowl honors following the 2018 and '19 seasons after ranking first in sacks and tackles for loss among all NFL defensive backs during that span.

 Philadelphia Eagles

-Wilson moved onto to be the defensive backs coach for the Philadelphia Eagles in 2021.
+Wilson moved on to be the defensive backs coach for the Philadelphia Eagles in 2021.
 Named as the Passing game coordinator during the 2022–2023 season, Wilson's defensive backs helped the Eagles to be the #1 passing defense while finishing #2 total defense in the NFL.
 During this season, cornerbacks James Bradberry was named NFL 2nd team All-Pro and Darius Slay was named to his 5th Pro Bowl.
 In addition, safety C. J. Gardner-Johnson was converted from slot corner and led the NFL in interceptions while only playing in 12 games.